KHarrisDev/demo-repo/README.md

 # Demo Repo

-# Examples for using Git and Github
+# Examples for using Git & Github.